TheOdinProject/curriculum/app/views/static_pages/dashboard_steps/community_rules.md

 #### 2. This community only supports the content in our curriculum

 All questions and advice should stay within the scope of our curriculum because we are only equipped to support our own material and recommendations.
-If you seek support on homework or personal projects, you should ask your teacher, a classmate, or another resource for help, even if the help you seek is for something covered by our curriculum.
+Therefore, we do not support homework or personal projects, even if the topic is covered by our curriculum.
+You should instead ask your teacher, a classmate, or another resource for help.

 If you seek support on relationships, depression, mental illness, or anything else outside the scope of our curriculum, please seek out more equipped and professional resources.